This post was updated for September 2019 on August 20, 2019.

 Additionally, this month signals a season change, from summer to autumn in the northern hemisphere and from winter to spring in the southern ones.
-This means your chances to see the aurora begin to shift hemispheres, and it’s the perfect time to plan your aurora borealis viewing trip for winter 2019.
-Check out our aurora guides to get started.
+This means your chances to see the aurora begin to shift hemispheres, and it’s the perfect time to plan your trip to see the Northern Lights this winter.

-September 9: Piscid Meteor Shower Peak
+September 9: Peak of the Piscid Meteor Shower

-On September 9th, look for meteors in the constellation Pisces, in the southeastern sky.
+On September 9th, look for meteors radiating from the constellation Pisces, in the southeastern sky.
 Meteors may peak at a rate as high as 10 per hour.
 On September 21st, the second peak of the Piscids will be as frequent as 5 per hour.
 Viewing the Piscid meteor shower is a good chance to practice your patience!

-September 22: September Equinox
+September 23: September Equinox

-On September 22nd, the seasons officially changed.
+On September 23rd, the seasons officially changed.
 The September Equinox – called the “autumnal equinox” in the northern hemisphere and the “vernal equinox” in the southern hemisphere – signals the point where earth experiences roughly equal lengths of day and night.

 While there is no night sky event to view for the equinox, it’s a cool time to consider our planet’s place in the solar system and how we orbit around the sun.